- valproate semisodium

 - Cases of haemorrhagic syndrome have been reported very rarely in neonates whose mothers have taken valproate during pregnancy.
 This haemorrhagic syndrome is related to thrombocytopenia, hypofibrinogenemia and/or to a decrease in other coagulation factors.
 Afibrinogenemia has also been reported and may be fatal.
 However, this syndrome must be distinguished from the decrease of the vitamin-K factors induced by phenobarbital and enzymatic inducers.
 Therefore, platelet count, fibrinogen plasma level, coagulation tests and coagulation factors should be investigated in neonates.

-- Cases of hypoglycaemia have been reported in neonates whose mothers have taken valproate during the third trimester of their pregnancy.
+- Cases of hypoglycaemia have been reported in neonates whose mothers have taken valproate during pregnancy.

 - Cases of hypothyroidism have been reported in neonates whose mothers have taken valproate during pregnancy.

 - Withdrawal syndrome (such as, in particular, agitation, irritability, hyper-excitability, jitteriness, hyperkinesia, tonicity disorders, tremor, convulsions and feeding disorders) may occur in neonates whose mothers have taken valproate during the last trimester of their pregnancy.